As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 For the Chocolate Drizzle, if using

-- In a microwave safe bowl, heat the chocolate chips with 1 tbsp milk on half power for 30 seconds.
+- In a microwave safe bowl, heat the chocolate chips with 1 tablespoon milk on half power for 30 seconds.
 Stir, add more milk if necessary, and heat again on half power for another 30 seconds.
 Continue until the correct consistency is achieved.
 (You can also heat the chocolate chips and milk in a small saucepan over low heat on the stove.
-Stir continuously and don’t walk away as it can burn quickly).
+Stir continuously and don't walk away as it can burn quickly).

 Notes